wdbears/wdb-discord-bot/README.md

 A custom bot for our personal Discord server

 deploy.ts

-Run this file with `yarn deploy` or `yarn deploy-prod` to update slash commands
+Run this file with `npm run deploy` or `npm run deploy:prod` to update slash commands